 Lawson Peak Trail: Hiking, Scrambling and Climbing to the Summit

-Lawson Peak is the type of hike you do for the challenge, not simply to get out in nature.
+Lawson Peak is a hike you do for the challenge, not simply to get out in nature.
 The scramble to the summit may test your nerve if you are not a practiced rock climber.
 Although it can be challenging in some areas, determined peak baggers will reach the top.

 RELATED: Lawson Peak Trail in Cleveland National Forest